NuCapybara/NuCapybara.github.io/content/posts/my-third-post.md

 ![targets](/images/release_design.png)
 ![targets](/images/DTAG.jpg)

-The Figure above shows the CAD assembly of the release mechanism design and how it being installed onto the fin, clamp and the tag.
+The Figure above shows the CAD assembly of the release mechanism design and how it is installed onto the fin, clamp and the tag.

 The release mechanism is made up of four 3D printed components.
 The servo mount and spring mount connect to the drone, while the fin topper and fin topper disk connect to the top of the fins.
 The servo motor, mounted in the servo mount, drives a linkage which is used to pull the servo pin.
 When the pin is pulled, a spring mounted into the spring mount is uncompressed, which forces the tag assembly downwards.
 The tag assembly consists of the fin topper, fin topper disk, fin, clamp, and tag.
 The clamp and tag used in the testing are unmodified parts which were provided to us by the research team.